-'Legacy of isolation & defeat': Cuba slams US over sanctions on Interior Minister for alleged 'human rights abuse'
+‘Legacy of isolation & defeat’: Cuba slams US over sanctions on interior minister for alleged ‘human rights abuse’

 “As [interior minister], Alvarez Casas is also designated for being or having been a leader or official of an entity... that has engaged in, or whose members have engaged in, serious human rights abuse,” Secretary of State Mike Pompeo said in a separate statement, adding that Ferrer had reported “being beaten, abused, and held in isolation” while in custody in September 2019.Also on rt.com Cuba scolds US for ‘cynical & opportunistic’ inclusion on its list of state sponsors of terrorism days before Trump’s exit

-Though Washington, keeping with its standard practice, cited no evidence to support its allegations, Cuba’s Foreign Minister Bruno Rodriguez wasted little time before blasting the sanctions as illegitimate.
+Though Washington, keeping with its standard practice, cited no evidence to support its allegations, Cuba’s foreign minister, Bruno Rodriguez, wasted little time before blasting the sanctions as illegitimate.

 “I denounce Trump's [government’s] inclusion of Cuban individuals and entities in unilateral and illegitimate lists as a coercive measure against our country,” Rodriguez wrote on Twitter.